Nucleation, Growth and Crystallization in Glasses—Fundamentals and Applications

 Learn the theories of nucleation, growth, and overall crystallization

-After completing the course and homework, participants will learn how to apply these theories to avoid spontaneous devitrification to produce new glasses, as well as start designing some glass-ceramics having simple nano or microstructures.
+After completing the course and homework, participants will learn how to apply relevant theories to understand and avoid spontaneous devitrification and produce new stable glasses.
+Additionally, they will be able to start designing glass-ceramics with nano or microstructures.

 Who Should Attend

-This course is aimed at those interested in an updated, high level, introduction to the intricate (dynamic and thermodynamic) processes that control crystal nucleation, growth and overall crystallization of glasses, including industry professionals, post-graduates, and advanced undergraduate students.
-This knowledge is key to the production of novel glasses and for the development of new or improved glass-ceramics.
-It is recommended that the participants have a significant background in materials science or engineering, chemistry or physics.
+This course is designed for those interested in an updated, high-level introduction to the intricate (dynamic and thermodynamic) processes that control crystal nucleation, growth, and overall crystallization of glasses.
+The course is aimed at industry professionals, post-graduates, and advanced undergraduate students.
+This knowledge is key to the design and production of novel glasses and the development of new or improved glass-ceramics.
+It is recommended that participants have a significant background in materials science or engineering, chemistry, or physics.
 Previous knowledge and experience in glass science would be beneficial.

 - Definition of glass and glass-ceramics.
 Relevance of crystal nucleation, crystal growth and overall crystallization for the understanding of the vitreous state, as well as for glass and glass-ceramic technology.

-- Crystal nucleation in glass-forming liquids: phenomenology, experimental methods, homogeneous and heterogeneous nucleation, surface crystallization, non-steady state effects, classical nucleation theory (CNT), experimental tests of CNT, metastable phase formation, temperature and size dependent surface energy, the courtyard effect, the effect of elastic stresses, maximum nucleation rates (Imax) versus glass transition temperature (Tg).
+- Crystal nucleation in glass-forming liquids: phenomenology, experimental methods, homogeneous and heterogeneous nucleation, surface crystallization, non-steady state effects on nucleation, classical nucleation theory (CNT), experimental tests of CNT, temperature dependent surface energy, the courtyard effect, the effect of elastic stresses, maximum nucleation rates (Imax) versus glass transition temperature (Tg).
 Recent tests by MD simulations.

-- Crystal growth in glass-forming liquids: growth models, experimental methods (OM, DSC, etc.), tests with several glasses, growth rate maxima, Umax vs. Tgr, the breakdown of the Stokes-Einstein-Eyring equation.
+- Crystal growth in glass-forming liquids: growth models, experimental methods (OM, DSC, etc.), tests with several glasses, the breakdown of the Stokes-Einstein-Eyring equation.

-- Overall crystallization: JMAK (Johnson-Mehl-Avrami-Kolmogorov) – model, experimental methods, tests with some glasses, critical cooling rates for vitrification, glass-forming ability, the JeZCa parameter, which glass stability (against crystallization) is best?
+- Overall Crystallization: JMAK (Johnson-Mehl-Avrami-Kolmogorov) – model, experimental methods, tests with some glasses, critical cooling rates for vitrification, glass-forming ability, the JeZCa parameter, which glass stability (against crystallization) is best?

 If you require an invoice to facilitate payment by wire transfer, contact customer service at 1-614-890-4700 or email@example.com.